 Find the best campsite

-Once the camping gear and the car are in order, finding a decent campsite is the last big decision you need to make before the trip.
+Once the gear and car are in order, finding a campsite is the last big decision you need to make.
 Though it will take a lot of research, it will also be the most fun for you.
-Thankfully, there’s an abundance of national parks, campgrounds, scenic sites, and gorgeous drives for you to choose from all over the map.
+Thankfully, there’s an abundance of national parks, campgrounds, scenic sites, and gorgeous drives for you to choose from.
 Take the time to explore these options — compare campsites side-by-side to see which ones have your needs.

 For many campsites, you’ll need to book a reservation in advance.
 Sometimes they’re free or nearly free, but you still need to take the time to find someplace nice.
 Campground space is limited, especially on weekends.
 This may even affect your parking if you’re car camping.
 You can essentially set up shop anywhere you can park, truly.
 Whether that’s a giant parking lot (Walmarts are a great option), a grassy field, or in a specifically designated area of a campground, be sure to research where you can park your vehicle ahead of time.
-You don’t want to get all the way to a chosen campsite just to find out you can’t car camp the way you imagined.
-Pulling off on the side of the road isn’t a bright idea either — your makeshift camping trip will likely get interrupted by cops or unexpected travelers.
+You don’t want to get to a chosen campsite just to find out you can’t camp the way you imagined.
+Pulling off on the side of the road isn’t a bright idea either — your makeshift camping trip could get interrupted by unexpected visitors.
 Here’s a list of car camping sites you should add to your list.

 Think about everything you’ll need to answer the question of just how much “roughing it” you’d like to do.
 If you’re new to camping, try and pick something just outside the city in case of emergencies.
 Plenty of state and national parks and organized campgrounds have such amenities as running water, showers, toilets and cooking grills that make camping just a little simpler for the less experienced camper or for families with young children.
-And if you’d like to do a little hiking or you want to explore a neighboring town, look for campgrounds with those amenities available.
-For veteran campers, a more remote campsite may be your next challenge, especially if you plan on spending most of your time in and around the site.
+If you’d like to do a little hiking or explore a neighboring town, look for campgrounds with those amenities available.
+For veteran campers, a remote campsite may work if you plan on spending your time in and around the site.

 Make a Camping Game Plan

 Once you find a campground, it’s time to chalk up the itinerary.
-Think about when you want to arrive, how long it will take to set up camp, how long it will take to prepare food, etc. Perhaps go as far as planning in hiking or fishing too.
-Have a few ideas for activities at the ready for days ahead to help you refine what to bring and warm your fellow campers up to the idea.
+Think about when you want to arrive, how long it will take to set up camp and prepare food, etc. Perhaps go as far as planning in hiking or fishing too.
+Have a few activity ideas ready for days ahead to help you refine what to bring.

 Don’t exhaust yourself planning every minute of your trip, but be sure to stay organized!
-If you’re bringing family with you, encourage your children to return items to a designated bag or location to make sure essentials are always easy to find.
+If you’re bringing family with you, children to return items to one place to keep essentials always easy to find.
 This is especially important when car camping and space is limited.
-Be sure to instruct them on proper safety habits, such as carrying a whistle and flashlight in case they get separated from you.
+Instruct them on proper safety habits, like carrying a whistle and flashlight in case they get separated from you.
 Point out important landmarks from your campsite to help your child memorize your site’s location.